Top Bird Names

 When 'bird' stays lowercase

 In the vast majority of sentences you'll ever write, 'bird' is lowercase.
 That holds true whether you're talking about one bird, many birds, or a specific kind of bird used in a generic sense.
 Oxford lists 'bird' as a straightforward common noun, and the Chicago Manual of Style backs that up by stating that common names for birds are usually lowercased, even when you're referring to a recognizable type.
+Oxford Learner's Dictionaries also lists “bird” as a noun meaning an animal, supporting that it functions as a common noun in generic reference blank" rel="noopener noreferrer">'bird' as a straightforward common noun.

 • A bird flew into my window this morning.